LuPro/lupro.github.io/blog_sources/nav_gestures.md

 # The rabbit hole.

+(*I'm talking about [this](https://invent.kde.org/plasma/plasma-mobile/-/merge_requests/454) monster of an MR from here on out*)

 Ooooooh boy.

 I'll have you know that I have quite strong feelings towards what navigation gestures need to be able to do to be a nice user experience.

 One *very* crucial part of this for me is being able to "flick away" an app and go to the homescreen.
-The current navigation gestures didn't support that - to go to the homescreen you needed to open the switcher, then tap on the side to close it.
+The old navigation gestures didn't support that - to go to the homescreen you needed to open the switcher, then tap on the side to close it.
 That's TWO WHOLE FINGER TAPS - UNACCEPTABLE (Well, one drag and one tap, but let's not be pedantic).

-And while we're at it, having "quick task switch" gestures would also be really nice - but those will come for later MRs, first I need to just revamp the task switcher backend to support tracking gesture velocity to discern between a drag with a pause at the end or a quick flick.
+And while we're at it, having "quick task switch" gestures would also be really nice - but I'll keep those for followup MRs, first I need to just revamp the task switcher backend to support tracking gesture velocity to discern between a drag with a pause at the end or a quick flick.

 ## Velocity Tracking

 I'm gonna gloss over a lot of the details, but for a quick too-long-didn't-care-enough-to-write-it-all-down: KWin's gesture system doesn't expose gesture positions, just percentage based activation factors so I had to do some work to massage that into giving me the right data.

-Now that we magically get the "primary" and "orthogonal" gesture position from KWin we can sit down to create velocity tracking
+After said massaging we now magically get the "primary" and "orthogonal" gesture position from KWin we can sit down to create velocity tracking

 ### Moving average